 |15:25 - 16:25||Workshop Sessions #2|

 |17:00 - 18:00||ESC Annual General Meeting|

 |19:30 - 22:00||Dinner

 After dinner speaker: Jonathan Bamber - "Glaciers, climate change and ski-mountaineering"

 Touring Possibilities in North America - Steve Wright, Declan Phelan and Dave Wynne-Jones

 A general overview of the range of ski touring options and geographical possibilities in ski mountaineering in North America – from side country to road head day touring; from hut or yurt based weeks to multi-day traverses.

-North American Expeditions - Susie Amann
+Building on Experience - Susie Amann

 Avalanche Avoidance - Owen Day

 Avalanche conditions and avoidance – generic principles and strategies but with particular reference to North America snowpack.